nMPyC/nmpyc/docs/source/example/reactor.rst

        y[1] = x[1] + 0.5*((u[0]/V) *(cf_B - x[1]) + k_r*x[1])
        return y

-After that, we can creat the nMPyC system object by calling
+After that, the nMPyC system object can be set by calling

 .. code-block:: python

    system = nmpyc.system(f, 2, 1, system_type='discrete')

-In the next step, we need to creat the objective.
-For this purpose, we consider the stage cost given by
+In the next step, the objective is defined by using the stage cost given by

 .. math::
    :nowrap: